haschka/mnhn-machine-learning-course/README.md

 Dimensionality Reduction and DBSCAN

 # then go on to the ipython notebooks
-1 - Basic Python for Machine Learning - Pandas - Classification
+1 - Basic Python for Machine Learning - Pandas - Classification<br>
-2 - The regression Problem - PCA and training a Regressor 3 - Unsupervised Learning - Clustering the nocturnal spring weather of France
+2 - The regression Problem - PCA and training a Regressor<br>
+3 - Unsupervised Learning - Clustering the nocturnal spring weather of France<br>

 # Contents:
 The course features a basic introduction to python so that the students